🔷Point Cloud Bounding Box (Aligned Along Line)

-This operator calculates an oriented 3D bounding box (OBB) for each input point cloud.
-Unlike standard OBB calculation, this operator forces one of the principal axes of the bounding box (usually the longest axis) to align with the direction of a user-input line.
-It outputs the parameters of this aligned OBB, including the center point, dimensions, transformation matrix, normal vector, and an adjustable 3D ROI.
+This operator computes an oriented 3D bounding box (OBB) for each input point cloud.
+Unlike standard OBB computation, this operator forces one of the principal axes of the bounding box (typically the longest axis) to align with the direction of a user-input line, and finally outputs the parameters of this aligned OBB, including center point, dimensions, transformation matrix, normal vector, and an adjustable 3D ROI.

 Usage Scenarios